Spark-AR-Community/awesome-spark-ar/README.md

 ### Streams

 ## Example Projects
-- [Old Official Templates Updated for v85](https://github.com/Spark-AR-Community/SparkAR-v85-Templates) - v85 had a breaking change making some of the old official templates not work.
+- [Updated Official Templates for v85](https://github.com/Spark-AR-Community/SparkAR-v85-Templates) - v85 had a breaking change making some of the old official templates not work.
 This contains these templates updated for latest API including neck bending, joint handeling, etc,

 ## Patches
 ### Free Patches